 The lack of concern Spectra allegedly showed towards safety and the environment extended to the cultural concerns of Native Americans, maintains Inspector One.
 “The delaying of our permits was in part due to the ceremonial stones and things like that that are related to the Native American population… I have observed stones moved in New York, but no one has the documentation to say that it is okay.
 I know where there are ceremonial Indian grounds that have been moved.”

 This is where Inspector Two comes in.
-Before he was let go by Spectra he was an electrical and instrumentation inspector with real concern for the sanctity of sacred spaces from his time serving in the Middle East and his experience as a minister.
+Before he was let go by Spectra he was an electrical and instrumentation inspector with real concern for the sanctity of sacred spaces.
 He confirmed much of Inspector One’s story, saying, for instance, “Spectra neither cares for the public nor the workers.
 This is a fact.
 They do not care what happens as long as they flow gas.”

 Native American land was clear cut far more than was required for the project, says Inspector Two.
 “They bulldozed 75 percent just for work space… When the big trucks made their delivery no attempts were made to protect the trees.”